magento/pagebuilder-docs/docs/styling/override-pagebuilder-styles-htmlcode.md

     ```

 Using `HTML Code` in this way creates an internal stylesheet (on the page) that overrides any same-specificity CSS defined in the external stylesheets of your themes and modules.
 This can be handy when you want to test changes for existing frontend theme and module styles without having to recompile `.less` files.

-{:.bs-callout-info}
-The `HTML Code` content type can only override frontend theme and module styles.
-Admin styles cannot be overridden with this content type.